bbinto/working-with-bb/Barbara's Operating Model.md

 #### What I will ask of you
 What I would like to ask from you is that you (aspire to) show up with these 3 important traits (and I’ll do the same): **self-awareness**[2](about:blank#fn2)**, reliability**[3](about:blank#fn3)**, and accountability**[4](about:blank#fn4).

-#### Relationship with Engineering & Design (, and others)
+#### Others: Relationship with Engineering & Design (, and others)
 Culture is defined as what happens when you are not in the room.
 The most important and unfortunately sometimes not recgonized and valued enough is your relationship with engineering.
 Design and product, in my experience work easier together.

 I ask you to please get to know, build, foster your relationship with your engineering and design counter part.
 This goes beyond "I told her about x", "we talked about y" - Building trust and the correct culture needs time and requires to truly get to know your team.
 Take the time, setup 1-1s, share feedback early.

-* Roles & Responsiblity matrix [LINK]
+You can use [this](https://docs.google.com/spreadsheets/d/1SPPSsxhsUJUbiAdJfezXtOydVFYxwvqXiA_XriGvcaI/edit#gid=2005876786) template to start writing and assigning responsobilites.

 #### Performance

-I prefer to use leveling documents, and try to assess your skills in the first 1-2 months working together, this will all be transparently shared and discussed with you.
+I prefer to use leveling documents, approved by management, and try to assess your skills in the first 1-2 months working together, this will all be transparently shared and discussed with you.
 I will share the spreadsheet with you in one of our 1-1s.

 I have a notepad I use to jot down opportunities, wins, impact etc, screenshots, emails etc. during each performance cycle.
-I encourage you to do the same for yourselve so you can share with me if I missed anything.
+I encourage you to do the same for yourself so you can share with me if I missed anything.

-I'm here to help you, and lead you to the role/goals you have, let's work together, openly to get you there.
+Please remember; I'm here to help you, and lead you to the role/goals you have, let's work together, openly to get you there.
 My goal is to make my feedback always be fair, and empathic.
 I like to use the [SBI](https://fellow.app/blog/feedback/sbi-feedback-model/) framework to provide and support my evaluation of your performance.
+In addition, please also understand and remember that I'm hired by the business to make the company successful by building and fostering the right people for the job.
+My job is to bring out the best of you, for youself AND the business.

 ## 3. Product